Information and Tools to Lower Your Bill

 While GRU is monitoring weather conditions and expects our distribution system to be ready to handle the extra demand, customers should always conserve by following these simple tips:

-- Set your thermostat to 68 degrees or lower.
+- Set your thermostat to 78 degrees or higher when cooling.

 - Dress appropriately for the weather.

-- Close windows, blinds and/or curtains to retain heat.
+- Close windows, blinds and/or curtains to retain heat/cool.

 Answer some questions about your home and daily activities for a comprehensive breakdown of your energy use.
 This tool will also help you identify possible savings.